1. DISEASE/DISORDER

 Laboratory studies

 Labs in a patient with suspected bone cancer should include inflammatory markers (ESR, CRP), blood count, chemistry including alkaline phosphatase and LDH.
 Patients undergoing treatment typically require frequent lab monitoring.
-Rehabilitation professionals should always review the most recent laboratory studies and imaging to prescribe appropriate rehabilitation interventions and guide/modify exercise program based on results (i.e., thrombocytopenia).
+Physiatrists should always review the most recent laboratory studies and imaging to prescribe appropriate rehabilitation interventions and guide/modify exercise program based on results (i.e., thrombocytopenia).

 Imaging